 Today’s market is saturated with providers and services claiming their analytics platforms offer the capabilities to effectively integrate big data into quality measurements.
-However, most attribution models don’t do a good job telling the whole story.
+However, it can be difficult to choose the right attribution models that does a good job telling the whole story.
 For example, single touch attribution will only give marketing teams insight into one engagement on the customers’ path to purchase.
 Furthermore, it is unlikely that one single attribution model will collect all of the data marketers need to make informed decisions.
 Most teams will require several types of data like the person-level insights offered by multi-touch attribution, and the historical data offered by media mix modeling.

 The Importance of Unified Marketing Measurement Today

 To properly understand the success of existing marketing efforts and identify opportunities for campaign optimization, marketers need to merge a variety of data sources into one cohesive view of campaign performance across the entire marketing mix.
 In this effort, marketing attribution platforms have begun to adopt unified marketing measurement as a means to link disparate analytics insights.

 Unified marketing measurement enables marketers to gain one integrated view into their marketing effectiveness.
 By combining measurement models like media mix modeling and multi-touch attribution, and consumer analysis, UMM provides a combination of aggregate, top-down insights and granular, bottom-up insights for a total view into marketing effectiveness from market-level to person-level.